elementor/elementor-developers-docs/src/widgets/responsive-control.md

 ### Responsive Choose

-Finally we are going to use Select/Choose control defined in `Control_Choose` to set custom alignment with responsive values allowing the user to set different alignment for different screen sizes.
+Finally, we are going to use the select/choose control, which is defined in `Control_Choose`.
+This will allow us to set custom alignments with responsive values, allowing users to set different alignments for different screen sizes.

 ```php {13-35}
 class Elementor_Test_Widget extends \Elementor\Widget_Base {